 Step 6: JavaScript

-First we put the code into jQuery 's document.ready function, and then we also check whether the user's browser supports WebSocket.
-If it's not supported, we'll add a link to the Chrome page.
+First, we put the code into the document.ready function of jQuery, and then we also need to check whether the user's browser supports WebSocket.
+If it is not supported, we will add a link to the Chrome browser page.

 $(document).ready(function() { if(!("WebSocket" in window)){ $('#chatLog, input, button, #examples').fadeOut("fast"); $('<p>Oh no, you need a browser that supports WebSockets.
 How about <a href="Google'>http://www.google.com/chrome">Google Chrome</a>?</p >').appendTo('#container'); }else{ //The user has WebSockets connect(); function connect(){ //the connect function code is below } }); |

 As you can see, if the user's browser supports WebSocket, we will execute the connect() function.
-Here is the core functionality, we will start creating open, close and receive events.
+Here is the core function, we will start creating open, close and receive events.

 We will define the URL on our server.